JasonSparrow/GPUImage/README.md

 # CGDraw
-GPU accelerated processor for iOS based on OpenGL use C++
+GPU accelerated processor for C++ based on OpenGL